drewgjerstad/credit-approval-prediction/README.md

 names and symbols (where applicable) have been changed to meaningless symbols to protect data confidentiality.

-Here is the BibTeX citation for the dataset:
+Here is the BibTeX entry for the dataset's citation:
 ```
 @misc{credit_approval_27,
   author       = {Quinlan, J. R.},